-Today, our organization’s focus is to ensure that California’s 300,000+ homeless children and youth receive the basic materials they need to develop, learn and thrive.
+From 2013 to 2015, our organization’s focus was to ensure that California’s 300,000+ homeless children and youth receive the basic materials they need to develop, learn and thrive.
 There are two main reasons for this focus: (1) The homeless are the most underserved and critically at-risk population, and (2) The existing framework of school district homeless liaisons required by the federal McKinney-Vento Homeless Assistance Act provides an efficient and effective way to reach those in need.

-Thus far, our most significant accomplishment to this end was our successful sponsorship of Senate Bill 761, which established the “School Supplies for Homeless Children Fund” as a Voluntary Contribution Fund on Californians’ personal income tax returns.
-This Fund has provided essential materials to tens of thousands of homeless children and youth throughout the 2015/2016 school-year.
+Our most significant accomplishment to this end was our successful sponsorship of Senate Bill 761, which established the “School Supplies for Homeless Children Fund” as a Voluntary Contribution Fund on Californians’ personal income tax returns.
+This Fund has provided essential materials to tens of thousands of homeless children and youth throughout the 2015/2016 and 2016/2017 school-years.